JSandusky/UrhoXR_Dump/Readme.md

 Dump of code for XR in Urho3D (was base for porting to RBFX, dump will be eventually updated with results of porting back to RBFX again, and GL support).

 Put out as a dump as I'm too far diverged from 1.6 for it to ever become a PR to master.
 I've only tested on WMR (Odyssey+) and Oculus CV1.

-OXR also tested on SteamVR OXR-Runtime via WMR (steam set as OXR runtime instead of WMR or Oculus).
+**Warning:** this has only ever been Win64 + D3D11 tested.

 ##General gist: